 - A quick, temporary or short-term solution

-- When the client has a limited budget to develop a site. (it is much cheaper to launch a site using CMS than to create a site using a framework)
+- When the client has a shoe-string budget to develop a site (it is much cheaper to launch a site using CMS than to create a site using a framework)

 When is it better to use the framework?